wmo-im/wis2box/docs/source/user/public-services-setup.rst

     The WIS2 notifications published by the wis2box includes the path ``<wis2box-url>/data/``.
     This path has to be publicly accessible by the client receiving the WIS2 notification over MQTT, or the data referenced cannot be downloaded

-To share your data with the WIS2 network, ensure that ``WIS2BOX_URL`` as defined in ``dev.env`` points to the externally accessible URL for your HTTP services.
+To share your data with the WIS2 network, ensure that ``WIS2BOX_URL`` as defined in ``wis2box.env`` points to the externally accessible URL for your HTTP services.

 After updating ``WIS2BOX_URL``, please stop and start your wis2box using ``wis2box-ctl.py`` and republish your data using the command ``wis2box metadata discovery publish``.